DipenModiDesigns/todo_app/README.md

 ## Customize configuration

 Change anything you want, or just copy code for your project.
+Everything is stored in "local storage" but you can add firebase to use it on any devices.

 ## Project Setup